Best Bites for New Year's Eve — Our Favorite NYE Appetizers

 Have you ever tried almond ricotta?
 It can be found at some Whole Foods stores, or you can make your own.
 Despite its name, it is a nut cheese — no dairy involved in this recipe!
 You can easily make this dish vegan as well by substituting agave for the honey.

 Cheese isn't just for ooey-gooey dips.
-For apps that keep your guests coming back for more (and more...and more...), try one of these crunchy snacks that are perfect for grazing.
+For apps that keep your family coming back for more (and more...and more...), try one of these crunchy snacks that are perfect for grazing.

 Savory Olive and Goat Cheese Palmiers